Draycia/mcMMO-Jobs-Bridge/README.md

 Planned features:
 - Enforcing a minimum skill level, if the player's skill level is lower than this, it is automatically increased when calculating the multiplier.
+- Reloading of the config
+- Automatic saving of the default config